-- A. The provisions of this title shall apply to Christmas tree lot, snow cone shack, pumpkin sale stand, produce stand, and similar uses as determined by the administrator. - B. Such sales are limited to a period of time not to exceed two (2) consecutive months for pumpkin and Christmas tree sales, and four (4) consecutive months per calendar year for other uses.
-Christmas tree lots shall be removed by January 1. - C. Applicant shall comply with the standards for access as determined by the transportation authority. - D. Parking areas shall be paved, in vegetative cover, or improved with a dustless material. - E. Applicant shall obtain all appropriate city permits.
+A. The provisions of this title shall apply to Christmas tree lot, snow cone shacks, pumpkin sale stands, produce stands, corn mazes and similar uses as determined by the administrator.
+Lemonade stands or other similar food sales within neighborhoods conducted by children are exempt from these regulations so long as the activity remains only on local streets and is not conducted on collectors, arterials or highways.

+- B. Such sales and uses are limited to a period of time not to exceed two (2) consecutive months for pumpkin and Christmas tree sales and corn mazes, and four (4) consecutive months per calendar year for other uses.
+Christmas tree lots shall be removed by January 1.
+Snow cone shacks may be approved for extended periods and multiple years, as determined by the administrator. - C. Applicant shall comply with the standards for access as determined by the transportation authority. - D. Parking areas shall be paved, in vegetative cover, or improved with a dustless material. - E. Applicant shall obtain all appropriate city permits.
+Fire district approval is required for all uses.